The Life Settlement Calculator – How the Calculations Work “Under the Hood”

 We make it a simple process.

-Who Should You Allow To Buy Your Policy?
+Who Should You Allow to Buy Your Policy?

-Your life settlement provider and life settlement broker should be a member of the Life Insurance Settlement Association.
+Your life settlement / viatical settlement provider and life settlement broker should be a member of the Life Insurance Settlement Association.
 LISA is the primary trade organization for those working in the life settlement industry in the US, and members must abide by a Code of Ethics and Standards of Professional Conduct.